sumit-kumar33/Voice_Assistant/README.md

 ## Cross-OS limitations and notes

 - Text-to-speech backend:
   - The code calls `pyttsx3.init('sapi5')` which is Windows-specific.
-On macOS use `'nsss'`, on many Linux systems use `'espeak'`.
-If you run on a non-Windows OS, change the backend when initializing the engine in [`main.py`](main.py).
+On macOS, use `'nsss'`, on many Linux systems, use `'espeak'`.
+If you run on a non-Windows OS, change the backend when initialising the engine in [`main.py`](main.py).
 - Voice selection:
   - `engine.getProperty('voices')` returns a list; setting `engine.setProperty('voice', voice)` may be incorrect if `voice` is the list.
-Behavior differs by OS and available voice engines.
+Behaviour differs by OS and available voice engines.
 - PyAudio / microphone:
-  - PyAudio needs system PortAudio libs.
+  - PyAudio needs the system PortAudio libs.
 Install system packages first:
     - Debian/Ubuntu: `sudo apt-get install portaudio19-dev python3-dev`
     - macOS: `brew install portaudio`
     - Windows: prefer installing a PyAudio wheel if pip fails.